The Sustainable Active Investing Framework: Simple, But Not Easy

 Figure 1b: “Your conclusion has to be false.”

 I sped down to Dr. Fama’s office to get some clarification.
 The last thing I wanted was a year’s worth of blood, sweat, and tears to get tossed out the window.
+My evidence seemed solid.
+Was Dr. Fama simply being dogmatic?
 I had to know exactly why Dr. Fama disagreed.
-Sweating profusely, with the prospect of the PhD title slowly slipping away, I asked one of the world’s most famous financial economists, for clarification.
-Fama responded:
+Sweating profusely, with the prospect of the PhD degree slowly slipping away, I asked one of the world’s most famous financial economists for clarification.

 “Listen, the data and analysis are sound, you simply can’t say that, “value investors have stock picking skills,” but instead you need to qualify that statement with, “the sample of value investors we investigated,” have stock picking skills.”

 I sat back, relieved.
 Sounds like I might graduate after all.
 Prof. Fama was correct: My findings did not suggest that all value investors have skill, merely the sample I was investigating had skill.
 Crisis averted.
-I graduated the following year, with my research affirming, at least for me, that markets were not perfectly efficient.
+I graduated the following year, with my research affirming, at least for me, if not for Dr. Fama, that markets were not perfectly efficient and value investors might have an edge.
+Soon thereafter, I took a job as a finance professor at Drexel University and met Jack Vogel, who was a finance PhD student at the time.
+Jack would go on to publish his dissertation, which suggested the extra returns associated with value stocks were likely driven by mispricing and not additional risk.

-But nagging questions abounded: What gives a certain investor “skill”?
+But nagging questions abounded: What gives a certain investor “edge”?
 What characteristics drive alpha?
-Why can one active manager (winner) systematically take money from another active manager (loser)?
+Why can one active investor (the winner) systematically take money from other investors (the losers)?

 “Markets can remain irrational longer than you can remain solvent.”